 Fig. VI.2.
 The deviation of the droplet by a diffraction effect

-(a) The deviation of a single walker passing through the slit has no simple relation to its impact parameter in the slit. (b) However if many realizations are done corresponding to an equal flux of particles in all regions of the slit the probability distribution of the deviation angle is related the diffraction of a plane wave through the slit.
+(b) However if many realizations are done corresponding to an equal flux of particles in all regions of the slit the probability distribution of the deviation angle is related the diffraction of a plane wave through the slit.

 It is possible to do a simulation of that phenomenon by assuming that the boundaries are formed of secondary sources so as to guarantee that these boundaries are nodes of the Faraday wave field.
 As shown by figure VI.3 the resulting trajectories are very complex in the slit region and they result in a probability distribution of the deviations similar to that experimentally observed.
 It is interesting to note that some trajectories cross the symmetry axis.
 This is clearly different from the Bohmian trajectories as computed by Philippidis et al. [ref 6] and recently measured [ref 7,8].
 These two observations are not incompatible with ours since the trajectories do not concern the same objects.